marklogic/marklogic-jena/README.md

 ### Examples

-The following examples demonstrate idiomatic usage of the MarkLogic as a Jena DatasetGraph.

-(TBD - provide /samples dir)
+The project at [marklogic-jena-examples](marklogic-jena-examples) contains some Java applications that exercise the functionality of MarkLogic using this library.

 ## Support